p5653ceb/ml-repo-4/README.md

 #### 3. Recommendation algorithms
-- (1) Articles of following author
+(1) Articles of following author
     - 98 % of all users have author list who follow.
-And, each users follow an average of 8.6 authors.
-Therefore, we recommended users recent article published by author they subscribe to.
+    - Each users follow an average of 8.6 authors.
+    - Recommended users recent article published by author they subscribe to.

-- (2) Articles of magazine
+(2) Articles of magazine

-    -
-- (3) Articles of Popular & Recent
+(3) Articles of Popular & Recent